 Electrical Contractor Policy

-SMG has authorized four pre-approved electrical contractors for installation of electrical services at South Towne and Salt Palace facilities.
+SMG has authorized four pre-approved electrical contractors for installation of electrical services at the Mountain America Expo Center and Salt Palace Convention Center.
 Each electrical contractor is responsible for soliciting clients and providing the agreed-upon services.
 As defined in the electrical agreements, additional policies and procedures are to be established periodically that provide guidance to contractors in implementing the terms of those agreements.
-Below are the guidelines that contractors should follow when performing work at the South Towne Exposition Center or Salt Palace Convention Center.
+Below are the guidelines that contractors should follow when performing work at the Mountain America Exposition Center or Salt Palace Convention Center.

 Contractors are responsible for paying commission on electrical services in the registration areas even if they do not bill their client for these services.
 Facility personnel will conduct audits of electrical services used in these areas to ensure they are included in the final reports from the contractors.